wrist mechanics online course featured image

 Low handicappers, high handicappers, and everyone in between can feel the negative effects of tension in a golf swing.

-The tension never stays consistent; you won’t always know what it’s coming, and it can change your game in a variety of ways.
+The tension never stays consistent; you won’t always know when it’s coming, and it can change your game in a variety of ways.

 If you are like me and want to eliminate or at least control some of the tension in your golf swing, I’ve got some great drills, tips, and tricks to help you in this process.